LGBTQ rights in Hungary: Gender identity and expression

 In December 2017, a government decree was published, establishing for the first time a legal basis for gender transitions.
 After 1 January 2018, transgender people living in Hungary were theoretically able to change their legal gender.
 They required a diagnosis from a medical professional, but did not have to undergo hormone therapy, sterilization or gender-affirming surgery.
 However, Transvanilla – an organization based in Budapest, which campaigns on behalf of transgender rights – reports that the government has refused to honor applications of the legal gender change since 2018.
 In 2019, a joint case of 23 people was created and submitted to the European Court of Human Rights.

 In 2018, the Hungarian government removed accreditation from gender studies programs at Hungarian universities, arguing that there was no market for gender studies graduates.
 Bence Rétvári, the political undersecretary in the ministry of Human Resources justified the decision by claiming that, "Gender Studies - similarly to Marxism-Leninism - can be called an ideology rather than a science."

-While Hungary, alongside the majority of EU countries, has signed the Istanbul Convention - Council of Europe treaty that aims to combat and prevent violence against women - it has refused to take further action to ratify the Convention.
-In May 2020, the Hungarian Parliament adopted a political declaration that rejects the Istanbul Convention and supports the government declaration that claims that the measures of the treaty promote “destructive gender ideologies” and “illegal migration.”
+While Hungary, alongside the majority of EU countries, has signed the Istanbul Convention treaty that aims to combat and prevent violence against women, it has refused to take further action to ratify the Convention.
+In May 2020, the National Assembly adopted a resolution that rejected the Istanbul Convention, and supports the government declaration that claims that the measures of the treaty promote “destructive gender ideologies” and “illegal migration.”
 The declaration was adopted with 115 votes in favor, 35 against and three abstentions.
 The Hungarian government, including the Ministry of Justice, argued that the Hungarian law already contains a “comprehensive system for assisting and protecting victims.”